How To Build A Dresser In 24 Easy Steps

 With the pocket holes facing the short end, place an 8-1/4” panel onto the line of your 29-3/4” slab.
 If it seems right, then add wood glue to the shortboard and place it back again.
 This is the exciting first glue!

 After you glue it down, then you can clamp it and screw it down.
 Screwing at this point is easy with a drill.
 Just use the holes you made to drill the screws in.
 Don’t go too far in, just enough that you feel resistance.

 Step 7: Add First Drawer Slide

-Take a 3/4 inch board and make a mark that far in from the end of the dresser.
-Then, take the 14” European bottom corner mount drawer slides and install the first one to this corner you’ve just made.
+Use a 3/4 inch board and make a mark from the end of the dresser.
+Next, take the 14 inch European bottom corner mount drawer slides and install the first one to this corner you’ve just made.

 Step 8: Install Other Slide

-Now, take that other 50-1/4” panel that you already marked.
+Use the other 50-1/4 inch panel that’s already marked.
 This will be the other side of the dresser.
-Using the 15-3/4” mark, you can install the other side of the drawer slide just like you did the first one.
-Make sure it all mirrors.
+With the 15-3/4 inch mark, you can install the other side of the drawer slide just like you did the first one.

 Step 9: Attach Support Slab

 In order to attach the top horizontal support slab, you need to use either a screwdriver or a long drill bit.
 A drill won’t fit and if you do get the bit on the screw head, it won’t be straight and will ruin the supports.

 You can use the extra 8-1/4 inch slab to support the large slab while you work on it.
 The correct height on the end can be achieved with a second board.